 Adelaide Dolphin Sanctuary, SA

 There are plenty of pristine kayaking spots in South Australia, from Coorong National Park to Coffin Bay.
 Although it’s hard to look past the convenience and diversity of Adelaide Dolphin Sanctuary, which is surely one of the most accessible for kayakers no matter the level of experience.
 There are a few tours to choose from, or you can just launch from Garden Island Boat Ramp and take yourself on a tour around the historic mangrove forest and dense Ships’ Graveyard.
 The name should give away the main attraction – don’t be surprised if several Port River dolphins come circling your kayak at some point.

 Ngaro Sea Trail, QLD

 The Ngaro Sea Trail in Queensland will take you through the Whitsunday Islands if you’re opting to kayak the vast circuit, although be prepared to break land a few times.
 The trail is best tackled through a combination of kayaking and hiking when you’re venturing across the South Molle, Hook, and Whitsunday islands.
 The trail is known as one of the state’s ‘Great Walks’ for good reason, and it’s certainly worth it to mix it up across a few days rather than kayak for half-day and not experience the full potential of this special part of the country.
-It can be quite overwhelming for beginners so it’s wise to hit up Salty Dog for one of their guided tours, ranging from half-day to a full 6 days.
+It can be quite overwhelming for beginners so it’s wise to hit up Salty Dog for one of their guided tours, ranging from half-day to a full 6 days with gear supplied.